TheRacetrack/racetrack/docs/user.md

 ```shell
 racetrack config remote RACETRACK_URL_OR_ALIAS
 ```
-and then you can omit `--remote` parameter in next commands.
+and then you can omit `--remote` parameter in the next commands.

 ### The Fatman Manifest File Schema<a name="manifest-deep"></a>